Nyaaw/ProjectBDR/README.md

 ### Recommendation
-Use Docker and Docker compose instead of running the application natively it's way more easy.
+Use Docker and Docker compose instead of running the application natively it's way easier.